Analysis | How Trump tried to steal Michigan

 “Be careful,” Hartmann wrote then.
 “The Left is crazy.”

-This combination of views — Democrats are dangerous and mail-in voting is suspicious — is not uncommon among Republicans or supporters of President Trump.
-But that Hartmann both accepted and publicized them is noteworthy given that Hartmann wasn't just a Republican activist in Michigan.
+This combination of views — Democrats are dangerous, and mail-in voting is suspicious — is not uncommon among Republicans or supporters of Trump.
+That Hartmann both accepted and publicized them is noteworthy, given that Hartmann wasn’t just a Republican activist in Michigan.
 He was also one of four members of the Wayne County Board of Canvassers, the group designated with certifying the results of the 2020 election in the most populous county in the state.

 On Tuesday night, Hartmann and the other Republican member of the board, Monica Palmer, declined to do so.